niten01/niten01/README.md

 -->

 - I’m currently working on:
-  * Studying in university, working at ISP RAS, [ocaml-playground](https://github.com/niten01/ocaml-playground)
+  * Studying in university, working at ISP RAS
 - I’m learning:
-C++, OCaml, Compilers
+C++, Compilers
 - How to reach me:
 https://t.me/lolitron
 - I worked with: